 What’s in a year?
 Quite a lot, evidently.
-Back in June 2012 I was toying with the idea of a food blog.
-Thanks to support from friends and family, I decided to make it a reality.
+Back in June 2012, I was toying with the idea of a food blog.
+Thanks to supporting from friends and family, I decided to make it a reality.
 Why not?
 I love to cook and I love sharing what I make with people through social media, so food blogging just seemed like a natural fit.

 It started with a Tumblr where I put my canning projects and other ramblings about food.
 When I started writing recipes I switched to WordPress just because I wanted a more robust blogging platform.
 Solid Gold Eats was born.

 The name “Solid Gold Eats” came from my love of music and cooking.
 I liked the phrase “solid gold” because it reminded me of the television show Soul Train as well as the funk era, and I liked how “Solid Gold Eats” sounded.
 After saying it a few times, it stuck.
 Now, I have a logo to go along with it.

 Music was a small component of the first few months, but I quickly realized that food is where my passion is.
 While music is a huge part of my life, I didn’t enjoy writing about it as much as I enjoyed writing about food.
 Food took over from there, and recipe after the recipe was created and posted.
 Now, the focus is about empowering people to try new and different things.
 The kitchen is a wealth of opportunity – I want you to read my blog and feel like you need to get in the kitchen to start creating and experimenting.

 Since the first blog about toasted ravioli on June 12, I have…

 - Been a cookbook cookalong blogger for Emeril Lagassee (yes, THE kick-it-up-a-notch Emeril) and his new Kicked-Up Sandwiches cookbook.
 Wow, this was so much fun and I learned so much from the other participating bloggers!

 - Had my photography featured on Tastespotting.com, the site where all beautiful food photos go to get noticed